 [in] Embers, practical applications

 [In] Brace could be used in physiotherapy to motivate patients to retrain the movement of the tongue, perhaps even through gamification.
 An interface for controlling devices with the tongue could also be used when other parts of the body (eyes, hands, feet) are already occupied with performance tasks.
-An astronaut might use a tongue device during an extraterrestrial mission to give subtle input, as bulky suits and gloves aren't designed for delicate interaction tasks.
+An astronaut could use a tongue device during an extraterrestrial mission to give subtle input, as bulky suits and gloves aren't designed for delicate interaction tasks.
 A pianist could flip through electronic scores with their tongue as they play.
-A skier or motorcyclist could switch between tracks on their playlist while running or skiing.
+A skier or biker might switch between tracks on their playlist while running or skiing.

 In reality, the applications could be many, even in the area of inclusion and disability.